Are high-fiber foods going to be the new protein bars?

 The reason that needs to change?
-Fiber has been shown to naturally improve so many areas of your overall health.
-From weight loss and heart disease prevention to blood sugar control and better digestive health, the amount of fiber you eat is just as important as your macros for protein and healthy fats.
+Fiber has been shown to naturally support so many areas of your overall health.
+From weight management and heart health to better digestive health, the amount of fiber you eat can be just as important as your macros for protein and healthy fats.

 We’ve got all the most important fiber info for you below, including its health benefits and 25 of the best high-fiber foods to add to your diet starting today.

 Dietary fiber is the edible part of plants that your body can’t digest.
 Instead of getting broken down in your body, fiber just passes through your system intact.
 Vegetables, fruits, and foods with whole grains are all great sources of dietary fiber.
 (1).

 There are two types of fiber: soluble and insoluble fiber.
 Your body needs both types of fiber for optimal digestive health because they work differently.

 Soluble fiber sources are slow-digesting.
 As soluble fiber moves through your system, it dissolves in water to becomes gel-like.
 In this gel-like form, the fiber can pass through your digestive tract easily (3).
 Soluble fiber can be found in nuts, seeds, oats, beans, lentils, and certain fruits and veggies.